 - And then a double subversion when she absorbs the full powers of the goddess Harmony herself during the Final Battle.
 She admits that by all definitions of the word, she is a god now.

-- In the Pony POV Series, the Valeyard (the Dark World version of the Doctor) has a serious case of this.
+- The Valeyard (the Dark World version of the Doctor) has a serious case of this.
 He views himself as the ultimate being, above even the Elders Themselves.
 His ultimate plan is even to eventually steal Discord's power and use it to cast down the other gods so that he can rule the universe.

 - Luna used to think like this (though to be fair, she is a god), to the point that she was offended that Her Father actually cared about the lives of mortals.
 Fortunately, He then put her through Break the Haughty, followed by her later actually spending time as a mortal, which changed her views.